Theo-Panella/BastionHost_Project/README.md

               ADASDASDASDASDASDASD
         -----END RSA PRIVATE KEY-----

-    - After copy, go to Server_1 (VPC_1), create a id_rsa file in .ssh directory and paste the SSH key on the new id_rsa file
+    - After copy, go to Server_1 (VPC_1), create an id_rsa file in .ssh directory and paste the SSH key on the new id_rsa file

            [ec2-user@Server_IP_Address ~]$ cd .ssh